 If used for reserves, 100% of the value of the asset may be used.
-Otherwise use 70% of the proceeds from sale of the funds.
+If used for down payment or closing costs, use the vested balance.

 For the down payment or closing costs, documentation of the member's actual receipt of funds realized from the sale or liquidation is not required if the Credit Union documents the value of the asset is \geq 20% more than the funds needed.
 Otherwise, confirmation of the sale or redemption and receipt of funds should be verified.